-The Standards for GPRAC were developed by the RACGP to align with the requirements of the Aged Care Quality Standards (from 1 July 2019) and in consultation with GPs, residential aged care facilities, practice managers, nurses, consumers, subject matter and technical experts, and many other stakeholders.
+The Standards for GPRAC were developed by the RACGP with consideration to the requirements of the Aged Care Quality Standards (effective from 1 July 2019) and in consultation with GPs, RACFs, practice managers, nurses, consumers, subject matter and technical experts, and many other stakeholders.

-Definition of general practice services in residential aged care facilities for the purposes of accreditation
+Definition of general practice services in RACFs for the purposes of accreditation

 Residential aged care facilities must meet the following criteria to be accredited against the RACGP Standards for GPRAC.
-The residential aged care facility must:
+The RACF must:

-- 1. provide personal care and other support services such as pharmacy, allied health, social services, specialist services or respite care to older people who are unable to live at home - coordinate multidisciplinary care for all residents 24 hours a day/7 days per week - 3. be accredited against the Australian Department of Health's Aged Care Quality Standards - 4. be capable of meeting the mandatory Indicators in the Standards for GPRAC.
+- provide personal care and other support services such as pharmacy, allied health, social services, specialist services or respite care to older people who are unable to live at home - coordinate multidisciplinary care for all residents 24 hours a day, seven days per week - be accredited against the Aged Care Quality Standards as set by Department of Health and Aged Care - be capable of meeting the mandatory Indicators in the Standards for GPRAC.

-The Standards for GPRAC do not replace existing requirements for accreditation against the Aged Care Quality Standards, as set by the Department of Health.
+The Standards for GPRAC do not replace existing requirements for accreditation against the Aged Care Quality Standards, as set by the Department of Health and Aged Care.

-Accreditation of a residential aged care facility against the Standards for GPRAC
+Accreditation of an RACF against the Standards for GPRAC